vihoikka/crn4/README.md

 ## Expected runtimes and results
 * Running the pipeline from the beginning with 40 HPC cores takes around 48 hours.
 * Due to the large number of samples which are expressed as wildcards in the Snakemake pipeline, solving the DAG (the order of rules and samples to be run) takes around 20 minutes itself.
-Be patient!
+Please be patient!
-* The most important output file is the *mastertable_v2.tsv* in the root of the program
-* Another important location is the R folder, which is used by the accompanying *rn.R* R-script

 *The scripts may contain unused components*